 Figure 6.
 The effects in muscle and liver build up because of insulin resistance in diabetes 2, thus leading to obesity.
+[What are all the acronyms in this diagram?
+GLUT?
+PI3K, etc?]

 From ref.
 33

 Furthermore it is very interesting to have knowledge on how insulin resistance varies between men and women, since a variety of factors may affect the way males and females are affected by type 2 diabetes.